miraclx/stealer_study/RUNS.md

     | OS, Arch |    `darwin arm64`      |  Duration  |      3h 5m 5s      |

     ## Notes:

-    Unlike `f1665684MyzFhC9suQL4`, 1h into the runtime, we got an upload from the server.
+    While it does everything mentioned with `f1665684MyzFhC9suQL4`, 1h into the runtime, we got an upload from the server.

     This could suggest it's not an automated process - someone initiated the execution.

     They attemped to unarchive a `449` byte gzip-compressed tar archive to `/var/tmp` (saved as `a220fa9a18f85b2c2384`).